pimmen/Overseer/README.md

 ## License

-The license can be found [here.](https://github.com/pimmen89/Overseer/blob/master/LICENSE.md)
+The license for this software (Overseer) can be found [here.](https://github.com/pimmen89/Overseer/blob/master/LICENSE.md)

 ### Third party software license